 Top 10 Tension Areas for Unwanted Feelings

 1. Lower Back: Anger

-If you sit on frustration, the lower back is a common place for storing repressed anger.
-For relief, learn to constructively articulate frustration and address conflicts with others in the moment.
+If you sit in frustration, the lower back is a common place for storing repressed anger.
+For relief, learn to articulate frustration constructively and address conflicts with others.
 Sounds simple?
-Believe me, it’s not.
-Learning to harness the power of anger and turn it into a creative force is key to living a dynamic and rewarding life.
-Strive to convert anger into assertion, express it constructively, not destructively.
-You’ll be rewarded with a surge in confidence, energy and healthier relationships.
+It’s not.
+Learning to harness the power of anger and turn it into a creative force is vital to living an active and rewarding life.
+Strive to convert anger into assertion; express it constructively, not destructively.
+You’ll be rewarded with a surge in confidence, energy, and healthier relationships.
 (See "How Group Therapy Empowers You In Relationships.")

 2. Stomach & Intestines: Fear